Operation Mechanism

 Stateless Computing

-- Cloud functions must be designed to be stateless: Each execution should be independent of previous ones.
+- Cloud functions must be designed as stateless: Each execution should be independent of previous executions.

-Best practices: If you need to preserve state, use external storage services (such as databases or cloud storage) rather than relying on the memory or local storage of function instances.
+Best Practice: To preserve state, use external storage services (such as databases or Cloud storage) rather than relying on the memory or local storage of function instances.

 Event-Driven Model

-Cloud Functions employs an event-driven architecture, where each invocation essentially triggers a cloud function execution event.
+Cloud functions adopt an event-driven architecture.
+Each invocation essentially triggers a cloud function execution event.

 Supported Trigger Types